StaelensJarne/ControlCO2/.pio/libdeps/BouwProject/MQTT/README.md

 ## Notes

 - The maximum size for packets being published and received is set by default to 128 bytes.
-To change the buffer sizes, you need to use `MQTTClient client(256)` instead of just `MQTTClient client` on the top of your sketch.
-The passed value denotes the read and write buffer size.
+To change the buffer sizes, you need to use `MQTTClient client(256)` or `MQTTClient client(256, 512)` instead of just `MQTTClient client` at the top of your sketch.
+A single value denotes both the read and write buffer size, two values specify them separately. **Beginning with version 2.6, the message payload is sent directly during publishing.
+Therefore, the write buffer is only needed to encode the packet header and topic, for which the default 128 bytes should be enough.
+However, the receiving of messages is still fully constrained by the read buffer, which may be increased if necessary.**

 - On the ESP8266 it has been reported that an additional `delay(10);` after `client.loop();` fixes many stability issues with WiFi connections.

-- To use the library with shiftr.io, you need to provide the token key (username) and token secret (password) as the second and third argument to `client.connect(name, key, secret)`.
+- To use the library with shiftr.io, you need to provide the instance name (username) and token secret (password) as the second and third argument to `client.connect(client_id, username, password)`.

 ## Example